 You already know what it means to be an orthodontist, but what about specializing in dentofacial orthopedics?
-Specializing in dentofacial orthopedics, Dr. Ross has attained the special distinction earned by orthodontists who have completed a two to three year orthodontic residency program.
+By specializing in dentofacial orthopedics, Dr. Reese has attained the special distinction earned by orthodontists who have completed a two to three year orthodontic residency program.

 Dentofacial orthopedics is the process of normalizing the growth of a patient’s bone structure and repairing any imbalances of the face and jaws.
 This process often involves a two-phase treatment and often begins when the patient is around seven or eight years old but can also be quite effective in older patients especially while they are still growing